Everything to know about Setchu, the brand that won the LVMH 2023 prize

 Setchu by Satoshi Kuwata was reportedly one of the 2,400 applicants from 15 countries in the running for the award.
 He was one of the nine finalists for the top honour.

 Bettter by Ukrainian designer Julie Pelipas and Magliano by Italian designer Luca Magliano jointly won the runner-up award called Karl Lagerfeld Special Jury Prize.
 The award was presented to them by Chinese pop star Xin Liu.
-The designers received a grant of EUR 200,000 (around RM 9,23,700) along with a year-long LVMH mentorship programme opportunity.
+The designers received a grant of EUR 200,000 (around SGD 2,69,363) along with a year-long LVMH mentorship programme opportunity.

 The remaining six finalists were Aaron Esh, Burc Akyol, Diotima by Rachel Scott, Luar by Raul Lopez, Paolina Russo by Paolina Russo and Lucile Guilmard, and Quira by Veronica Leoni.